 There is a lot of misinformation and conjecture on the internet, and if you want to go down that rabbit hole you are welcome.

 Does that mean we shouldn't care about their gear?
 Well, we’re guitar players, so we are going to care whether we should or not.
 I know I do!
 We need to know the “secrets” behind their amazing sounds!
 But the real secret is a little simpler, and that brings me to the second reason I didn’t go super in-depth into gear, which I alluded to at the beginning of this article.

 The secret to great tone is this: The sound is in the player.
 Eddie Van Halen sounds amazing because he’s Eddie Van Halen.
-SRV had killer tone because he played like only SRV could.
+SRV had a killer tone because he played like only SRV could.
 Hendrix sounded incredible because he was Hendrix, and possibly because he was dropped off on Earth by a super-advanced race of guitar-playing aliens.

 Even if you or I were to hook into one of their guitar rigs, we would still sound like ourselves.
 Gear is fun and cool, but the secret to your sound is you!

 Sound depressing?
 It should be liberating.
 That means you don’t need to depend on a special guitar or amp to sound great.
 You don't need to build your guitar yourself like Van Halen, find the perfect guitar stashed away in barely-played condition like Gibbons, or have unique effects created for you like Hendrix.

 You just need to be you and play like yourself.
 Despite all of their legendary guitars and amps, that’s really what the great guitar players throughout history have done.